jonasrembratt/DCAF.Squawks/README.md

 ### --overwrite (-o)

-This is just a flag (so no value is expected) that specifies to the compiler that it should overwrite the output file (see [--write](#--write--w) above) if it already exists.
-If the output file already exists when you run the compiler it will end with an error message unless you add this flag.
+This is just a flag (no value is expected) that instructs the compiler to always overwrite the output file (see [--write](#--write--w) above) if it already exists.
+If you omit this flag and the compiler detects that the output file already exists it will end with an error.

 Example:
 ```